ctrenthem159/aurora-parser/readme.md

 When the app opens, you can select your `AuroraDB` file that contains your current save.
 Unless the database structure changes, this app should be compatible with most recent versions of Aurora.

 Upon selecting a game database, use the dropdowns to choose your savegame and race, then hit "Load".
+You can also choose to show/hide NPRs from the race list at any time.

 If you want to export your entire game log, use the "Export" button at the bottom.
 You can save it in a variety of formats including json, csv, and excel.